DAGINATSUKO/www-rpcs3/README.md

 The Levenshtein string comparisons ensures that the closest game is returned when no results are found and abbreviated search allows the user to search for games using abbreviations.

 #### Proprietary Technologies
-* Manta UX Engine Lite by [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")
+* Milk UX Engine Lite by [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")
 * RPCS3 Compatibility by [AniLeo](https://github.com/AniLeo "AniLeo's GitHub Profile")

 #### Web Technologies